 There have also been a number of car-jackings (pay a ransom and you get your car back), but the target tends to be big SUV's, so if you're mad enough to hire a car, get something small and undesirable (Egypt has one of the highest road deaths per mile rates in the world).

 So, that's the long answer.
-The short answer is "yes, if you take reasonable precautions against petty crime and watch the roads". almost 6 years ago
+The short answer is "yes, if you take reasonable precautions against petty crime and watch the roads". over 6 years ago

 As everyone is saying Cairo is indeed generally safe.
 There haven't been any serious protests for a little while but they can spring up very quickly like the problems after the football stadium deaths in Port Said.
 But the city is operating as normal.
 My best advice is to be aware of what's happening around you, if you're on Twitter you'd soon know if a problem was brewing if you use #Tahrir.
 The Museum is operating as usual, Mohamed Mahmoud is on the opposite side of the square, and the Museum is set back a little from the square itself anyway.
 And yes you do need to be aware also that crime seems to be increasing - again,watch what is happening around you. - compared to many other cities Egypt and Cairo are very safe indeed.